Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Conclusions and future work

 \subsection{Study of regularization factor}

-In this section, we explore the effect of regularization factor $\Lambda$ in Eq.\ref{eq:reg1} and Eq.\ref{eq:reg2}, which controls the punishment between different candidate assemble positions during meta search method.
-The assembly process with and without regularization are compared and illustrated at Fig~\ref{fig: grad_covers}.
-For the meta search method without regularization, obvious overlaps exist between candidate assembly positions, resulting in a significant decrease in assembly speed.
-This clearly demonstrates the need for regularization when employing the meta search method.
-After that, the explicit effect of the regularization factor $\lambda$ is well studied as an ablation experiment.
-The average assembly time for ten different PCBs is regarded as the metric.
-The experiment result is listed in Table~\ref{ablation}

-The experimental result remains consistent with the theoretical analysis.
-A much too high $\lambda$ will bring divergence; meanwhile, a much too low $\lambda$ will still lead to collapse.
-Hence, the regularization factor $\lambda$ is fixed as $1e^{-4}$ as the optimal.
+In this comprehensive study of the regularization factor $\lambda$ within the meta search method's framework, we explore into its pivotal role in balancing the trade-off between exploring diverse candidate assembly positions and punishing those that are less favorable.
+Eqs.
+(45) and (46) embody this mechanism, where $\lambda$ acts as a fine-tuning knob, adjusting the severity of the penalty imposed on suboptimal positions.

+Fig. \ref{f12} vividly illustrates the stark contrast between the meta search method's performance with and without regularization.
+In the absence of regularization, the figure reveals a chaotic landscape of candidate assembly positions, where significant overlaps occur, hindering the algorithm's ability to efficiently converge on the optimal solution.
+This leads to a notable slowdown in the assembly process, underscoring the critical need for a well-calibrated regularization factor.

+To quantify the impact of $\lambda$, we conducted a meticulous ablation study, tabulating the average assembly time across ten distinct PCBs as a function of various $\lambda$ values.
+The experiment result is listed in Table \ref{t3}.
+The results align with our theoretical expectations.
+When $\lambda$ is set too high, the algorithm becomes overly conservative, hesitating to explore promising but slightly deviated positions, leading to divergence and suboptimal performance.
+Conversely, a $\lambda$ that is too low fails to adequately discourage suboptimal candidates, resulting in a collapse of the search space and a subsequent degradation in assembly speed.

+Our findings highlight a sweet spot at $\lambda=1 e^{-4}$, where the regularization factor strikes the perfect equilibrium between exploration and exploitation.
+This optimal setting enables the meta search method to swiftly navigate through the complex landscape of candidate assembly positions, efficiently identifying and converging on the most favorable options, thereby minimizing the overall assembly time.

-\section{Conclusions and Future work}
+\section{Conclusions and future work}

-In this work, a novel meta search method for precise robotic positioning was proposed, which has self-learning ability and can be adapted for new assembly tasks under constrained environments that are unsuitable for integrating the vision system.
-The effectiveness, as well as the self-adaption ability of this method, is demonstrated by conducting experiments in a real robot assembly environment.
-It is hoped that this approach will inspire researchers studying robotic positioning, and researchers are highly recommended to consider extending this component-agnostic method to other application areas.
+In this study, we conducted a comprehensive analysis of the metasearch method for optimizing the assembly process of printed circuit boards.
+We proposed a novel meta-search method for precise robotic positioning, which has self-learning capabilities and can adapt to new assembly tasks in constrained environments that are unsuitable for integrating vision systems.
+We also examined various aspects of the methodology, including its sensitivity to parameters, performance metrics, and potential for improvement.
+The effectiveness and self-adaptive ability of this method were demonstrated through experiments in a real robotic assembly environment.
+The main achievements of this paper are summarized in the following aspects: